INDICATIC-AIP/Ground-base/README.md

 The interoperability framework deployed here enables continuous operation of the INDICATIC–UTP substation and the automatic transmission of calibrated data to the institutional Network-Attached Storage (NAS).
 The system manages communication with multiple scientific instruments operating concurrently:

-QHY 16200A (UV, B, V, R, IR photometry)
+QHY 16200A (UV, B, V, R, and IR all-sky images)

-Nikon D5600 (RGB photometry and all-sky imaging)
+Nikon D5600 (RGB all-sky imaging)

 ALPY 600 spectrometer